iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

 ### Verify Notarization Script

-Since you want to verify the notarization, you will also need to create a new file called `verify-notarization.js`.
+Since you want to verify the notarization, you also need to create a new file called `verify-notarization.js`.

 The `verify-notorization.js` will:

 1. Read the block with the notarization from your local folder.
 2. Verify the block with the notarization.

-You should create a new file called `verify-notarization.js` and add the following code:
+Create a new file named `verify-notarization.js` and add the following code:

 ```javascript
 const { TransactionHelper } = require('@iota/iota.js');